A Short Stay Visa for the Netherlands (maximum 90 days)

 There are two types of short stay visa:

-- A multiple entry visa with a validity period of up to 5 years.
+- Create a multiple entry visa with a validity period of up to 5 years.
 This permit allows a maximum stay of 90 days per 180 days in the Netherlands/Schengen area.
 This does not have to be consecutive.
 You can also distribute this.
 But the foreigner may never stay in the Netherlands/Schengen area for more than 90 days out of 180 days.

 Invite someone to the Netherlands